 The company in charge of this task, Bartlett Tree Experts, had a specially trained crew climb up the tree to trim it and adjust the cable riggings that stabilize the tree.

 Ok, that is all I have.

 Thanks for making it this far!
-I hope you enjoyed this incredible tree as much as I do.
+I hope you enjoyed this incredible tree as much as I did.

-Please check back soon, as I will be continuing our Central California Coast exploration by sharing with you our experience over at Surf Beach in Lompoc.
+Please check back soon, as I will continue our Central California Coast exploration by sharing with you our experience at Surf Beach in Lompoc.
 We did not see any great white sharks, but I always have many photos to share!

 Until next time!

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!